landingbj/lagi/docs/API_en.md

 mvn package
 ```

 Deploy the generated war package to the Tomcat server.
-After starting Tomcat, you can view the Lag[i] page by visiting the corresponding port in your browser.
+After starting Tomcat, you can view the Lag[i] (Landing AGI) page by visiting the corresponding port in your browser.

 ## Completions Interface